newrelic-experimental/newrelic-sketch-java/Publish.md

 Note that some versions of GnuPG may default to an encryption algorithm other than "rsa" on the "--generate-key" option.
 If so, use "--full-generate-key" to specify "rsa", because Maven may not support other algorithms.
-With unsupported algorithm, it may just give a vague "cannot read key" error.
+With unsupported algorithm, Maven may just give a vague "cannot read key" error during publish.

-To test nrSketch on the staging repo, you may use these rules in the test app build.gradle file to load from the staging space rather than the usual release space.
+To test nrSketch on the staging repo, you may use these rules in the test app's build.gradle file to load from the staging space rather than the usual release space.
 ```
 repositories {